Borislav-Iliev/github-demo/README.md

 ## Branch

-Some text for rebase conflict example.
+Some text for rebase conflict example in main.